 SAT or ACT scores are required for students applying for a baccalaureate-level program.
-On the SAT exam we look for a 1080 combined reading/writing and math new SAT (1000 combined critical reading and math old SAT).
-On the ACT exam we look for a composite score of 21 or better.
-We do not require students to take any SAT subject tests.
+On the SAT exam we look for minimum combined reading/writing and math scores of between 980 and 1080.
+On the ACT exam we look for a minimum composite score between 19 and 21.
 Students applying for an associate-level program are not required to submit SAT or ACT scores.
 However, we encourage all students to submit one or both of these standardized test scores.

-Students who wish to be considered for some scholarships and intercollegiate sports must also submit SAT/ACT scores.
+Students who wish to be considered for some scholarships must also submit SAT/ACT scores.

-Students wishing to be considered for the Bachelor of Architecture program should have a combined reading/writing and math SAT score of 1170 on the new exam (1100 combined critical reading and math on the old exam) or an ACT composite score of a 24.
+Students wishing to be considered for the Bachelor of Architecture program should have a combined reading/writing and math SAT score of 1170 or an ACT composite score of a 24.

 Are there scholarships available?
 How do I apply?